 HONS-400 Honors Colloquium

-This course serves as the capstone for the University Honors Program.
+This course serves as the capstone for the university Honors Program.
 Students will be asked to reflect on their experience as a Susquehanna University scholar and create their own legacy to the Honors Program.
 Students are expected to explore their futures as Susquehanna University alumni, both on an intellectual and personal level.
 The Honors Colloquium course highlights our students' work and contributions to the Susquehanna University community.
 Students are expected to share scholarly expertise, engage in critical thinking, and conduct a project that impacts the Susquehanna University campus community in a way that is both positive and uniquely reflective of the Honors Program.

 HONS-500 Senior Honors Research

 The senior research project represents the integration of work done in a variety of courses.
 Normally the capstone course (seminar, colloquium, internship or independent study) in the department of the student's major field, senior research fosters the ability to formulate a research problem and pursue its study to a satisfactory conclusion.
 The research should reflect the qualities that the Honors Program is intended to nurture: sound independence of judgment, clarity and felicity in verbal expression, and an appreciation of the interdependence of knowledge acquired from a diversity of disciplines.
-The project fulfills part of the writing intensive course requirement for Honors students.